insideoutshell/Doubao-Extension-CN--EN/README.md

 # Doubao-Extension-CN->EN

 ## Project Overview
 This simple project aims to translate the Doubao browser extension to English, making it more accessible to those that don't know Chinese.
 I really love Doubao's browser assistant and hope to be able to continue using it despite upcoming regulatory changes.
+I way overcomplicated this for a while.

 ![preview](preview.png)